Summarizing data in Microsoft Excel doesn't have to be difficult. Put these few techniques to work for almost magical results.

 Summarizing data is Microsoft Excel's main function.
 The good news is that a lot of number crunching can be done on the fly and without any specialized knowledge.
 Even if you know advanced summarizing techniques, one or more of these Excel tips might make you look good.
 I'll show you three ways to summarize Excel data with little effort—almost like magic.

-I'm using Office 365 (desktop) on a Windows 10 64-bit system, but these tips will work in older versions and in the browser edition, with one exception: You can't add a totaling row to a Table object in the browser.
+I'm using Microsoft Excel on Office 365 (desktop) on a Windows 10 64-bit system, but these tips will work in older versions and in the browser edition, with one exception: You can't add a totaling row to a Table object in the browser.
 You can work with your own data or download the demonstration .xlsx and .xls files.

 LEARN MORE: Office 365 Consumer pricing and features